Insights from Generative Modeling for Neural Video Compression: Video Compression through Deep Autoregressive Modeling

+In this section, we identify the commonality and difference between sequence modeling with MAF and sequence compression with predictive coding.
+On the one hand, MAF implements a core idea of decorrelation in transform coding, and the autoregressive transform underlying MAF resembles and generalizes that of traditional predictive coding.
+On the other hand, MAF does not consider the quantization and reconstruction error of lossy compression and is, therefore, not directly suitable for compression.
+Motivated by these two aspects, we will later on consider the model family of Variational Autoencoders (VAEs) \cite{kingma2013auto} that is more suited for compression (Sec.~\ref{sec:sequence-ntc}) but reintroduce the MAF-style autoregressive transform into the encoding and decoding procedure of the VAE (Sec.~\ref{sec:hybrid-method-stat}), resulting in a hybrid model that forms the basis of our proposal.

-\textbf{Lossy Compression with Normalizing Flow and Transform Coding} There is a general equivalence between training a normalizing flow by maximum-likelihood and reducing the ``inverse'' data distribution to the simple base distribution.
-Consider a generic flow distribution $p(\x)$ in the data space induced by passing a noise base distribution $p(\y)$ through a (forward) flow transform $F: \y \to \x$.
+We begin by drawing conceptual connections between MAF and transform coding, the predominant paradigm of lossy compression.
+In transform coding, the data is first transformed to the domain of transform coefficients via a function $G: \x \to \y$, and the resulting coefficients $\y$ are compressed after scalar quantization.
+Although this two-stage approach is theoretically suboptimal compared to vector quantization \cite{gersho2012vector}, it has considerably lower computational complexity and is the default approach used in modern media compression algorithms \cite{goyal2001theoretical}.
+Conventionally, the transform $G$ is chosen to be orthogonal, and the rate-distortion-optimal transform is often characterized by its ability to \textit{decorrelate} the transform coefficients, i.e., $\operatorname{cov}(\y_i, \y_j) = 0$, for $i\neq j$ \cite{goyal2001theoretical}.
+The idea of decorrelation is also a guiding principle behind data modeling with MAF or normalizing flow in general. } Specifically, training a normalizing flow is, in fact, equivalent to decorrelating and ``normalizing'' the data distribution into a simple base distribution.
+Consider a flow model $p(\x)$ in the data space induced by passing a noise base distribution $p(\y)$ through a (forward) flow transform $F: \y \to \x$.
 If $p_\text{data}(\x)$ is the true data-generating distribution, then the following relation holds \cite{papamakarios2017masked},